Use your keyboard arrow keys to navigate

 Unsplash — Photo: Hilary Ungson

-Participating councils of the state network made benchmarks available from 39 community events hosted by councils, that were evaluated by Culture Counts.
+Participating local governments of the state network made benchmarks available from 39 community events hosted by local government authorities, that were evaluated by Culture Counts.
 Benchmarks give context to organisers so that they can understand the unique impact their work delivers and the outcomes that distinguish them from other offerings.

 Loading...